 - Ask plenty of questions about the candidate’s experience and knowledge to complete the day-to-day tasks of the role.

 - Before the interview, set a test/task for the candidate to complete or give them a scenario and ask how they would go about completing this.
 This can be an interesting thing to discuss and dissect when you meet them.

 - Don’t make it all about work.
 Ask the candidate about themselves.
 Do they have the qualities that your company desires?
 You can always train someone if they do not have the experience or knowledge, but you can’t teach qualities.
 If you need someone trustworthy and who is a natural team player, find out whether they possess these qualities.

 Screening and hiring go hand in hand – and here is why.

 Screening gives your company the confidence that you are hiring reliable and trustworthy people.
 It gives you confirmation that the information the candidate has given you is accurate and that they have the right qualifications to carry out the necessary work.

 Screening reduces the cost of recruitment whilst increasing the quality of your hire.
-Quality of hire is important as it prevents you having to repeat the recruitment process multiple times.
-All companies want to add talent to their team, and a quality hire can mean retaining your staff, increasing productivity and reduced training costs.
+Quality of hire is important as it prevents you from having to repeat the recruitment process multiple times.
+All companies want to add talent to their team, and a quality hire can mean retaining your staff, increasing productivity and reducing training costs.